In a search for my natural blush color, I came across UNE Breezy Cheeks Blush and fell for the shade B02.

 As my skin doesn’t have a natural flush it’s been a problem finding the perfect shade of blush.
 Without the acne popping up, my natural complexion is even and a bit yellow toned.
 May even look gloomy and lifeless if made matte.
-So I’m not a fan of matte makeup and couldn’t be happier with the new trend of “strobing” and dewy complaxions.
+So I’m not a fan of matte makeup and couldn’t be happier with the new trend of “strobing” and dewy complexion.
 Unfortunately, most products focused to give you a glow is aimed towards dry skin, and those products may sometimes be too much to my face and break me out :/

 Anyhow, when I last did my TCA chemical peel and the new skin was revealed, a natural pink flush appeared on my cheeks.
 And it seemed quite permanent until my skin had healed completely and gotten it’s tan back.
-In my mind I was like “Could this….
+In my mind, I was like “Could this….
 Could this be my natural blush color?”
 So I kind of “sampled” it and went out to find a blush in the same pink color.

 Just the thing that it was pink had me learning a lesson as I’ve always gone for apricot, peach, terra cotta, and coral colors.
-But in the end I’ve only gotten confused by all the different shades of pink.
+But in the end, I’ve only gotten confused by all the different shades of pink.

-If you look up any blush guides they will tell you that medium skin tone can practically go for almost any color, but I can’t agree on that point.
+If you look up any blush guides they will tell you that medium skin tone can practically go for almost any color, but I can’t agree on that.
 And I see daily beauty bloggers having an unflattering and unnatural blush that makes me want to cringe.
 Looking back at my own color selections from the past, it’s almost dreadful… We’ve all been there or we are all right there doing the same mistake.
 I do respect people who like the look of a strong blush, but I personally think it should look natural and not obvious.